francescapoli98/francescapoli98/README.md

 ## Ciao!
 - 🎓 Digital Humanities Bachelor Degree
-- 🧠 Currently studying for my MA degree
+- 🧠 Currently studying for a MA degree in Artificial Intelligence
 - 🌱 An environmentalist and climate activist who believes in green IT
 <!--
 ## Fields of interest: